 Skip the After-Dinner Drink

 Alcohol and caffeine can have a major impact on your ability to fall asleep and quality of sleep.
-The University of Pennsylvania article recommends you stop drinking alcohol 2-3 hours prior to bed and caffeine 6-8 hours prior in order to improve sleep quality.
+A study at the University of Pennsylvania recommended you stop drinking alcohol 2-3 hours prior to bed and caffeine 6-8 hours prior in order to improve sleep quality.

 Give these 5 tips a try and get energized!
 Following these guidelines can prevent travel insomnia allowing you to fall asleep faster and stay asleep longer so you can wake feeling energized and ready to enjoy your travels.